ncatlab/nlab-content/pages/1706.md

 #### Implications -- The canonical $O(n)$-∞-action
  {#TheCanonicalOnAction}

-One of the striking consequences of theorem \ref{CobordismHypothesisFramedVersion} is that implies that
+One of the striking consequences of theorem \ref{CobordismHypothesisFramedVersion} is that it implies that

 +-- {: .num_cor #CanonicalOnAction}
 ###### Corollary